 Bleaching his vitae was excruciatingly painful, but Jericho rarely ever felt pain afterwards.
 He used to think that all the pain he was to endure in life was concentrated in that moment, leaving everything else going afterwards numb.
-Equivalent exchange.
+A trade.

 Every generator conductor they destroyed together signaled a step closer to a hopeful future without reliance on conductors.
 Every Conductor killed represented one less murderer.
 But at the same time, death didn’t matter.
 All those who died were simply returning to the cycle.
 Over and over.

 Jericho had carried this ideology even after he was taken in by Ophiuchus, by Alice.
-It was only when he had put a bird with a broken wing out of its suffering and Alice had discovered him holding its corpse that his perspective shifted.
+His perspective had only changed when he had put a bird with a broken wing out of its suffering and was discovered by Alice enacting the mercy kill.

 It was difficult to break out of that thinking.
-If he did not think of it as a cycle, how could he rectify what he had done for so many years of his life?
+If he did not think of it as a cycle, how could he come to terms what he had done for so many years of his life?
 So instead, he stopped thinking of that aspect altogether.
 Alice had not been happy with his choice, but it had been the best he could do.

 Twin Cities, Gemini

-Recalling those memories that remained burned into his mind, Jericho stood on an empty street in front of a boarded-up liquor store.
+Recalling those memories that remained burned into his mind, Jericho stood on an empty street in front of a boarded-up liquor factory.
 The building was large and took up an entire block by itself.
 He had to leap a wired fence to get to this place.
-And upon his landing on this side of the fence, he had been greeted by a large sign at its front that read—UNDER INSPECTION AND DECONSTRUCTION.
+And upon his landing on this side of the fence, he was greeted by a large sign at its front that read—UNDER INSPECTION AND DECONSTRUCTION.
 STAY OUT.

 ELPIS was still ELPIS.

-And because Jericho knew this, he was not distracted and was able to pick up the quick exchange between Omega and Theta regarding the warehouse location that Fortuna had given Theta.
+And because Jericho knew this, he wasn’t distracted and was able to pick up the quick exchange between Omega and Theta regarding the warehouse location that Fortuna had given Theta.

-“A conductor-manufacturing plant renovated from a renowned liquor store that went out of business fifteen years prior,” was something along the lines of what Theta had said.
+“A conductor-manufacturing plant renovated from a renowned liquor factory that went out of business fifteen years prior,” was what Theta had said.
 “Plant your mediums there and use my proto-conductor there.”

 Jericho turned his head.
 A silhouette stood behind him.